dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Working on the React course.
 Completed the dice challenge.
 It was a bit difficult but it really helped to solidify state changes and props.
 I then uploaded the challenge on my github as a working project visit it here: https://dmking0728.github.io/Dice-App-React/

+DAY 99: July 6, 2019

+Today's Progress: Working on the React course.
+Today we discussed using a callback form if we need to make changes that rely on the current state.
+AN example of this would be updating a score.
+We need to work with the current score (current state) and add to it to make changes.
+It will look like this this.setState(curState => ({ count: curState.count + 1 }));
+We then discussed making changes o a nested object (an array for axample in the state).
+We make a copy o fthe current array and then update it and add it to tha tupdate copy.
+We can do this by using the spread operator which looks like this ...arrayName.
+We also learne dthat state should not contain many things.
+If it changes freuqeuntly that put it in state otherwise jsut use it as a prop.
+We pass data down to child components.